 - Worked with DOT for a beautification project at the intersection of Temples Point Road and NC Hwy 101 which included the planting of rose bushes, crepe myrtles and other assorted flowers.

-- Coordinated with Community President and obtained County funding to improve the Harlowe Community picnic shelter, major items included painting, new roof and column repairs to the shelter, bathroom facility renovation, sand and cushion material under swing playground equipment and water outlet.
-This facility was renovated due to deterioration of the current facility and better accommodate usage by the community for cookouts and sports such as basketball, football, cheerleading and other activities.
+- Coordinated with Community President and obtained county funding to improve the Harlowe Community picnic shelter, major items included painting, new roof and column repairs to the shelter, bathroom facility renovation, sand and cushion material under swing playground equipment and water outlet.
+This facility was renovated due to deterioration of the current facility and better accommodates usage by the community for cookouts and sports such as basketball, football, cheerleading and other activities.

 - Responsible for parking lot improvements at Harlowe Community Center, to include resurfacing, relining parking spaces, and establishment of ADA-compliant handicap accessible spaces and no parking areas.

-- facilitated with NC DOT for the installation of reflectors on the Core Creek Bridge that crosses the Intracoastal Waterway.
+- Facilitated with NC DOT for the installation of reflectors on the Core Creek Bridge that crosses the Intracoastal Waterway.
 Reflectors were installed to improve visibility for motorists traveling east and west;

-- installation of guard rails on Highway 101;
+- Installation of guard rails on Highway 101;

-- turning lane on Highway 101 and Ferry Road to improve safety;
+- Turning lane on Highway 101 and Ferry Road to improve safety;

-- facilitated with NC Department of Transportation to take ownership and maintain Pine Cliff Road;
+- Facilitated with NC Department of Transportation to take ownership and maintain Pine Cliff Road;

-- facilitated with the NC DOT to obtain funding for the resurfacing and widening of Highway 101, Ferry Road (Highway 306), Blades Road, Fisher Town Road and portions of Adams Creek Road;
+- Facilitated with the NC DOT to obtain funding for the resurfacing and widening of Highway 101, Ferry Road (Highway 306), Blades Road, Fisher Town Road and portions of Adams Creek Road;

-- coordinated with NC DOT to pave Smith Farm Road off Adams Creek Road and install additional fire hydrants for residents;
+- Coordinated with NC DOT to pave Smith Farm Road off Adams Creek Road and install additional fire hydrants for residents;

-- involved with securing NC DOT funding to resurface Merrimon Road, which is located in the North River Community of Carteret County
+- Involved with securing NC DOT funding to resurface Merrimon Road, which is located in the North River Community of Carteret County

-- coordinated with NC DOT to replace and widen the Mill Pond bridge on Blades Road
+- Coordinated with NC DOT to replace and widen the Mill Pond Bridge on Blades Road.

 - New fire stations built on Ferry Road to improve homeowners’ insurance rating thereby lowering homeowner insurance rates; coordinated efforts between Carteret County and the Harlowe Fire Department to ensure continued coverage and to maintain their insurance rating;

-- worked with US Postal Service to have 29 (twenty-nine) mailboxes relocated to same side of highway and to senior citizen dwellings residing along Highway 101 and secondary roads for the purposes of resident and traffic safety;
+- Worked with US Postal Service to have 29 (twenty-nine) mailboxes relocated to same side of highway and to senior citizen dwellings residing along Highway 101 and secondary roads for the purposes of resident and traffic safety;

-- coordinated with NC DOT to install a 4-way stop on the intersection of Blades and Godette School Road for improved traffic safety;
+- Coordinated with NC DOT to install a 4-way stop on the intersection of Blades and Godette School Road for improved traffic safety;

-- facilitated with NC DOT for the installation of an approaching traffic flashing light at the intersection of Highway 101 and Ferry Road;
+- Facilitated with NC DOT for the installation of an approaching traffic flashing light at the intersection of Highway 101 and Ferry Road;

-- facilitated with NC DOT "No Fishing" signs on Mill Pond Bridge
+- Facilitated with NC DOT "No Fishing" signs on Mill Pond Bridge

 After Hurricane Isabel, coordinated efforts with the Carteret County Correctional Facility in Newport to utilize approximately 18 (eighteen) inmates for the clean-up and removal of debris from residential areas of the Adams Creek Community.

 He attends Piney Grove A.M.E.
 Zion Church.
-His vision for Craven County includes improved test scores and lower dropout rates for Craven County students, school construction, recreational outlets for youth, enhanced public safety and emergency services, improved infrastructure, including sewer, drainage, highways and secondary roads
+His vision for Craven County includes improved test scores and lower dropout rates for Craven County students, school construction, and recreational outlets for youth, enhanced public safety and emergency services, improved infrastructure, including sewer, drainage, highways and secondary roads